 Jennifer Baker is a publishing professional with 13 years experience, creator/host of the Minorities in Publishing podcast, panels organizer for the nonprofit We Need Diverse Books, and social media director and writing instructor for Sackett Street Writers' Workshop.
 She is the editor of the forthcoming short story collection Everyday People: The Color of Life with Atria Books.
 And she has contributed articles and reviews to Forbes.com, The Billfold, and Bustle as well as other online publications.

-Ellice designs books for all ages and is currently Associate Art Director, for Philomel Penguin Random House.
-She also designs books for all ages—middle grade, young adult, adult, picture books and graphic novels.
+Ellice designs books for all ages and is currently Associate Art Director of Philomel, Penguin Random House.
 She's had the joy of working with tremendous talent such as Renée Watson, Patty McCormick, Christian Robinson, Eoin Colfer, LeUyen Pham, Chris Raschka, and Kadir Nelson.
 She has served on staff at Hyperion Books for Children, Random House Books for Children and has collaborated with Harper Collins, Simon & Schuster and Little Brown, to name a few.
 Her projects have been awarded the Caldecott Honor, several Coretta Scott King awards, a National Book Award finalist and Quill Award and have had appearances on the New York Times bestseller list, USA Today, Time and New York magazines.
 She mentors high school teens in the South Bronx (since 2004), volunteers with I, Too Arts Collective and loves a good farm.

 In her work, Ladi'Sasha Jones, engages the intersections of digital storytelling, archival materials and cultural production.
 Recent curatorial projects includes the Dreaming of Kin, Emmett Till Project, Writing Blackness: Harlem | Paris, for the exhibit, If You Build It and The Way Out Is Through, a literary art-book featuring commissioned works from three women writers.
 Based in Harlem, Ladi'Sasha is launching a small press and web-platform on contemporary art and culture (IDA).
 She holds a B.A. in African American Studies from Temple University and a M.A. in Arts Politics from NYU, Tisch School of the Arts.